Seattle startup Spare5 changes name to Mighty AI, raises funds from Intel, Google

 Spare5, which uses humans to fine-tune artificial intelligence technology, will now be known as Mighty AI.

-Spare5, a spinout from Madrona Venture Labs, is changing its name to Mighty AI on the heels of inking new partnerships with Intel and Accenture.
+Spare5, a spinout from Madrona Venture Labs, is changing its name on the heels of inking new partnerships with Intel and Accenture.

 The Seattle startup, which uses humans to fine-tune artificial intelligence engines, will now be known as Mighty AI.